FlowFuse/device-agent/README.md

   --ui-pass string    Web UI password.
 Required if --ui is specified --ui-runtime mins   Time the Web UI server is permitted to run.
 Default: 10

-Quick Connect command
+Setup command

-  -q, --qc           Quick Connect a device agent.
-This will pull the device.yml file from the
-                     FlowFuse server, setup your device then exit -o, --otc string   One time code.
-Required for Quick Connect -u, --ff-url url   URL of FlowFuse.
-Required for Quick Connect
+  -o, --otc string   Setup device using a one time code -u, --ff-url url   URL of FlowFuse.
+Required for setup

 Global Options